Extremal stability for configuration spaces: Algebraic background

 Through duality, finite detection is closely related to other notions of finiteness.
 For simplicity, we do not state the following results in the greatest possible generality.

 \begin{lemma} Let $V$ be a finite dimensional, first-quadrant bigraded vector space.
-The following are equivalent. \begin{enumerate} \item The $\Sym(V^\vee)$-module $\mathcal{M}$ is finitely detected. \item The adjoint $\Sym(V)$-comodule structure on $\mathcal{M}$ is finitely cogenerated. \item The dual adjoint $\Sym(V^\vee)$-module structure on $\mathcal{M}^\vee$ is finitely generated. \end{enumerate} \end{lemma} \begin{proof} Let $q:\mathcal{M}\to N$ be a surjection with finite dimensional target.
-The composite is given by the formula $m\mapsto \sum_p p\otimes q(\partial_p\cdot m)$, where $p$ ranges over the monomial basis for $\Sym(V)$.
-Since $q$ cogenerates if and only if this composite is injective, the first claim follows.
-Since the dual of an injection is surjective, the second claim follows as well. \end{proof}
+The following are equivalent for a bounded below $\Sym(V^\vee)$-module $\mathcal{M}$. \begin{enumerate} \item The $\Sym(V^\vee)$-module $\mathcal{M}$ is finitely detected. \item The adjoint $\Sym(V)$-comodule structure on $\mathcal{M}$ is finitely cogenerated. \item The dual adjoint $\Sym(V^\vee)$-module structure on $\mathcal{M}^\vee$ is finitely generated. \end{enumerate} \end{lemma} \begin{proof} Let $q:\mathcal{M}\to N$ be a surjection with finite dimensional target.
+The composite is given by the formula $m\mapsto \sum_p p\otimes q(\partial_p\cdot m)$, where $p$ ranges over the monomial basis for $\Sym(V)$, which is finite in each tridegree.
+Since $q$ cogenerates if and only if this composite is injective, the implication (1)$\iff$(2) follows.
+Since the dual of an injection is surjective, and vice versa, we also have the implication (1)$\iff$(3). \end{proof}

 It follows that finitely detected modules enjoy many of the properties of finitely generated modules.

 \begin{lemma} Let $V$ be a finite dimensional, first-quadrant bigraded vector space.
 Any submodule or quotient of a finitely detected $\Sym(V^\vee)$-module is also finitely detected. \end{lemma} \begin{proof} The claim follows from Lemma \ref{lem:finite detection adjoint} and Noetherianity of $\Sym(V^\vee)$. \end{proof}